| | | | |

 Fish Tacos with Cilantro Slaw and Tomatillo Ranch Dressing.
 Plated with sliced jalapeños and lime wedges.

 NOW, LET’S TALK HEAT (THE SPICY ONE).
 These fish tacos aren’t super spicy as written.
-I’d categorize them as mild or possibly medium if you have a very low spice tolerance.
+I’d categorize them as mild flavor or possibly medium if you have a very low spice tolerance.
 They’re very flavorful, but won’t heat your mouth up significantly.
 Want to kick up the heat?
 There are lots of ways to do it!
 Try adding a generous sprinkle of chipotle chili powder to your spice blend or a little minced jalapeño to your cilantro slaw.
 Or, add a little heat via your creamy drizzle…(see my next note!)

 Hand holding a plate of fish tacos with cilantro slaw, lime wedges, and sliced jalapeños on a white background.